frostjade71/gwa_calculator/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.7-blue.svg)](https://www.typescriptlang.org/)
 [![GitHub Stars](https://img.shields.io/github/stars/frostjade71/gwa_calculator?style=social)](https://github.com/frostjade71/gwa_calculator)

-Built for lazy students like me who'd rather click buttons than do math at 2 AM.
+Built for lazy students

 </div>

 ## Project Overview

 The GWA Calculator helps college students easily track and calculate their General Weighted Average.
-Built for HCCCI College students and students everywhere, you can quickly calculate your grades for one semester or track your overall academic performance—all from your phone or computer.
+Built for HCCCI College students and students everywhere, you can quickly calculate your grades for one semester or track your overall academic performance from your phone or computer.
 Your data stays private and secure since everything is saved directly in your browser, with no need for accounts or cloud storage.

 > **Note**: This is a client-side only application - no data is ever sent to any server.
 Your academic information stays completely private on your device.